Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 Laurie Klingel of Appleseed Porch and Garden is the Head Gardener at Eyre Hall.
 She and her team have masterfully crafted these gardens into spaces that even Monet would admire.
 The ruins of an orangery and a small family cemetery are also on the grounds.

 As expected, you’ll have some limits to access inside the home.
-But the current owner of the property, H. Furlong Baldwin, has graciously granted permission for the public to meander through these tranquil gardens anytime without an appointment.
+But the current owner of the property, H. Furlong Baldwin, has graciously granted permission for the public to meander through these tranquil gardens anytime during daylight hours without an appointment.
 There’s even a path through the trees lined with daffodils that opens up to a beautiful vista of Cherrystone Creek.
 Be respectful of the family’s privacy and appreciative of their generosity when you choose to go.

 I hope you have a chance to visit this magical place steeped in history and charm.
 If you can’t get to the tour in April at least enjoy a picnic in the garden.